railsuser2014/openobject-doc-book-en/3/3_6/managing_accounts.rst

         From the web client, you need to navigate to a search list for the resource, then click the :guilabel:`Export` link at the bottom left of the list.
         From the GTK client, you would use the menu :menuselection:`Form --> Export data`.
-        This enables you to easily make your own analysis in Microsoft Excel or OpenOffice.org Calc, by exporting accounting entries.
+        This enables you to easily make your own analysis in Microsoft Excel or Calc (LibreOffice or OpenOffice), by exporting accounting entries.

 .. index::